 In our busy modern lives, finding moments of spiritual connection can be challenging.
 Yet, within the early hours of the day lies an often-overlooked act of worship that holds immense reward: Salat Al-Duha.
 This voluntary prayer, performed between sunrise and the midday prayer (Dhuhr), is a beautiful Sunnah that brings tranquility to the heart and countless blessings to the soul.

-In this guide, you will learn everything you need to know about Salat Al-Duha, its significance, how to perform it, and how to integrate it into your routine.
+In this guide, you will learn everything you need to know about Salat Al-Duha, its significance, how to pray Duha prayer, and how to integrate it into your routine.

 Table of Contents